-During the past several months, however, I’ve noticed a consistent problem is being perpetuated among those who doubt the benefits and joys of common sense financial management.
+During the past several months, I’ve noticed a consistent problem is being perpetuated among those who doubt the benefits and joys of common sense financial management.
 There is a prevailing sense among many people that their situation is somehow different, special, or daunting, and that these specific circumstances prevent them from paying off debt, building emergency savings, buying a home, or investing for retirement.
 For these people, whining and complaining drive the self-pity train toward mediocrity.
 They have bought the financial lies.

 Common Financial Lies

 Over the years, I have heard a number of financial lies.
 As they are repeated over and over, louder and louder, many people buy into the myths.
 Then they join in and spread the nonsense themselves.
 In no particular order, here is a collection of common financial lies:

 I often wonder who started this myth and why it continues to linger in the collective consciousness of the people.
 It is ironic that this statement is believed by so many, while countless underdog stories prove otherwise.

 For example, consider the life of businessman Tom Gores.
 Born in Israel, Gores moved to the United States prior to turning five years old.
 He grew up playing playing football, basketball and baseball at Genesee High School in Genesee, Michigan.
 He stocked shelves at his father’s grocery story in nearby Flint, graduated high school in 1982, and attend Michigan State University, where he earned a Bachelor of Science degree in Construction Management.

 Gores did not experience a privileged upbringing by any stretch of the imagination.